abiwrigh/HangMan/README.md

-# M2OEP-awrigh30

 ABIGAIL WRIGHT

-DON'T BUILD THE MAN
+# Title: DON'T BUILD THE MAN

 This is a game, designed like the hang man, but instead is don't build the man (hang man seems a bit outdated).
 This program allows the user to choose from three levels, easy, medium, and hard.
 Each level has a set of 15 words based on hardness.

-From Project 1 program includes:
--timer, to time the user as they are guessing -randomizer to shuffle the word choice
--user validation
--split, .cpp file and .h file
--a scoreboard that can be accessed after the game

-From Project 2:
--Inheritance: Don't build a Man is a game from PLay game, play game is structured to have more games in the future
+The game will prompt for username and password for new and returning players.

+# Languages and Files Used

+This program uses C++ and reads from CSV files.

+# Details Of Game

+Main Function: The main function prompts user if they have an account or not.
+If yes it will check username, if found will prompt for password.
+If not found after 5 trys game exits.
+If found, user has a choice of which game to play.
+Option 2 doesn't work yet as no other game is implemented yet.
+If new user it prompts user to create and account by validating the username isn't taken.
+Once game 1, is selected the user will have options to see leaderboard, personal stats, or start game, all options lead to game.
+Game has 3 levels to choose from.
+If the game is won the stats will be recorded in personal stats and game leaderboard.
+Everytime the game is run there is an option to exit.

 -Component: Don't Build a Man has a Level class, which has 3 different levels to choose from using and enumerated type in class